-All of those folks shouting “hustle” all day, burning the midnight oil and working nonstop can very well do absolutely nothing and get the same result.
+All of those folks shouting “hustle” all day, burning the midnight oil, and working nonstop could very well do absolutely nothing and get the same result.

 You head to your garage, open up the garage door, throw your headphones in, blast the tunes, hop on your treadmill and start jogging.

 You’re doing great time, you’ve jogged for 15 minutes and have already crushed kilometers worth of distance and are really hustling.

 You’re hustling, activity level is high, but let’s face it, you aren’t going ANYWHERE.

 Okay, you’ve been running on your treadmill for 30 minutes, you’ve hit your 5 kilometer marker and crap, you realize you’re not at the grocery store yet!
 “More action, hustle harder, work all night!” you think, so you crank it up, you keep jogging, you put in more and more action, and still you get absolutely nowhere.

 So let me ask you, is more activity going to make you more productive?
 You can’t deny that the activity level wasn’t HIGH in this scenario, but the productivity was incredibly low, and the goal of arriving at the grocery store will NEVER materialize.

 Again, let me repeat: activity has no correlation to productivity.

 Before starting any activity in your business it’s vital that you ask yourself if it’s the most productive thing you can be doing that’s going to bring you closer to your goal.
 And don’t be confused, often highly productive things take very little activity to accomplish, and sometimes low productivity things take a tonne of activity.
 They aren’t tied together.